Chick-fil-A: The Fourth Estate

 Struggling to recapture classified and traditional advertising revenues lost to online media – and hurt by a decline in ad spending during the COVID-19 pandemic -- surviving local newspaper companies continue to aggressively cut costs.
 Tribune Publishing in May 2021 agreed to an acquisition by Alden Global Capital, a buyout firm whose playbook involves slashing editorial expenses to boost earnings of newspapers it acquires. in the latest acquisition, the nation's second-largest newspaper publisher added the Chicago Tribune, Baltimore Sun and New York Daily News to its stable of about 200 news outlets.

-More critically, the race to build audiences online has fed into an erosion of trust that threatens to undermine both the news and the news business.
+For journalists, this race to build audiences online has fed into an erosion of trust that threatens to undermine both the news and the news business.
 In a recent Pew Research poll, journalists ranked below medical professionals, military officers, school principals, police officers, college professors and religious leaders in terms of public confidence to act in the public interest.
 The news media is on par with business leaders, and ranks above elected officials as groups that have lost the stated confidence of a majority of Americans.

-In turn, this erosion of trust feeds into the dynamic of what is derided widely as fake news.
+In turn, this erosion of trust feeds into the dynamic of what is widely derided as fake news.
 In yet another Pew Research poll, half of Americans would characterize "made-up news" as a big problem in society today.
 So who do people believe should be on point to address that problem?
 Journalists.
 Do you see any flaws in that logic?

 PR gets down to business